 We therefore always ensure that we do the very best we can to ensure that our clients reach an agreed outcome in the best possible manner.

 Here at Berry Lodge, while we are Chartered Surveyors by trade, we are also RICS Accredited Mediators and members of the Chartered Institute of Arbitrators.
 This professional background and experience have proved to be invaluable on countless occasions and have successfully contributed to a number of resolved boundary disputes over the years.

 Pre Inspection Investigation

-Before visiting site our Surveying team will have undertaken extensive research to ensure that when we undertake our inspection we are fully informed on any pertinent to the dispute.
-Whether this be historic planning records, land registry documentation or ordinance survey maps, we will have the facts to hand.
+Before visiting site our Surveying team will have undertaken extensive research to ensure that when we undertake our inspection we are fully informed on anything pertinent to the dispute.
+Whether this is historic planning records, land registry documentation or ordnance survey maps, we will have the facts to hand.

 Surveyor Site Inspection